pallavrajsahoo/Data-Visualization/dataviz2.md

 ## Third Data Visualization

 In this visualization, I used the Area Chart (Stacked) variant to show my idea of Debt to GDP ratio.
-I shows the depth which corelates to the Debt to GDP ratio.
+It shows the depth which corelates to the Debt to GDP ratio.
 I have chosen blue as it is cooler and would not distract the audience.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7692813"><script src="https://public.flourish.studio/resources/embed.js"></script></div>